PhyllisWong/cs1/gradebook/README.md

-# Gradebook
+# Grade Book
-Application to track student metrics and grades.
+Application written in Python to track student metrics and grades.

-## Class Room class
+## Classroom class
 - Class name
 - Subject
 - Student Roster
-- Assignments
+- Assignments (maybe)
 - Will consist of various objects to keep track of student grades for each assignment

 ## Student class